circus-tent/circus/docs/source/library.rst

 Circus Library
 --------------

-The Circus package is composed of a high-level :func:`get_trainer` function and many classes.
+The Circus package is composed of a high-level :func:`get_arbiter` function and many classes.
 In most cases, using the high-level function should be enough, as it creates everything that is needed for Circus to run.